 All Map Algebra tools and operators produce output.
 For most Map Algebra tools and operators, a raster object is the output to the left of an equal sign.

-- Operators or tools that result in a raster produces a raster object identified to the left of an equal sign.
-In this case the Raster object points to a temporary raster dataset .
+- Operators or tools that result in a raster return a raster object.
+In this case, the Raster object points to a temporary raster dataset.

 outSlope = Slope("indem")

 - The output raster object created from one statement can be directly used in subsequent statements.

 - The referenced raster dataset of the resultant raster object is temporary and will be removed from disk when the ArcGIS session is ended.
 You can save the referenced raster dataset permanently by calling the save method on the raster object.

 For additional examples of how the referenced dataset for a raster object can become permanent, see Interaction of the raster object.